paulmossman/easy-aws-privacy-vpn/README.md

 Then sign in to the [AWS Console](https://us-east-1.console.aws.amazon.com/console).

-If you already have an AWS account you can probably use it, but this solution relies on a default-state VPC.
-If you're using the default VPC in the target Region consider instead creating an [AWS Organization account](https://docs.aws.amazon.com/organizations/).
+(If you already have an AWS account you can probably use it, but this solution relies on a default-state VPC.
+If you're using the default VPC in the target Region for something else, consider instead creating an [AWS Organization account](https://docs.aws.amazon.com/organizations/).)

 #### 4. Open a CloudShell terminal